microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/MLOps.md

 ### MLOps with Azure DevOps

 * [Azure MLOps (v2) Solution Accelerator](https://github.com/Azure/mlops-v2) -- This accelerator serves as the starting point for MLOps implementation in Azure using Azure DevOps.
-* [MLOps From Scratch hack using Azure DevOps](https://microsoft.github.io/WhatTheHack/032-MLOpsFromScratch/) -- This challenge-based hack will introduce you to the Azure DevOps tooling for MLOps and helps you gain hands-on experience with creating end-to-end Build & Release pipelines to continuously train and deploy your ML model(s).
+* [MLOps From Scratch hack using Azure DevOps](https://microsoft.github.io/WhatTheHack/032-MLOpsFromScratch/) -- This challenge-based hack will introduce you to the Azure DevOps tooling for MLOps and will help you gain hands-on experience with creating end-to-end Build & Release pipelines to continuously train and deploy your ML model(s).

 ### MLOps with GitHub Actions